RaydenSec/IT-Notes/activedirectory-lab-notes.md

 Ctrl+Alt+Delete to get in Windows Server 2019, in a VM, can be done via Input bar

 Windows Server allows manual error entry and category into event viewer whenever there's a restart etc

+VM network connections, w/ 1 being connected to internet, ipv4 assigned by DHCP, whilst second adapter looking for DHCP, but couldn't find it so was assigned APIPA address 169.xx